For some investors, natural gas investment remains an exciting frontier. Read on for an in-depth look at why natural gas investing can be compelling.

 However, for some investors natural gas investment remains an exciting frontier and potentially lucrative portfolio addition.
 Read on for a more in-depth look at why natural gas investing can be compelling and for a brief overview of how to start investing.

 Natural gas investing: Market outlook

-Still others now see growth on the horizon, as noted in a Global Market Insights GCC natural gas report.
+Still others now see growth on the horizon, as noted in the Global Gas Report 2020, published today by the International Gas Union, BloombergNEF BNEF and Snam, the Italian-headquartered international gas infrastructure company

 As one of the largest oil- and gas-producing regions, the Middle East also plays a significant role in the Organization of the Petroleum Producing Countries (OPEC), which helps dictate the cost of oil and gas in the energy sector.

 Issues over hydraulic fracturing, also known as fracking, a method used to extract shale gas deposits from the ground, have plagued the natural gas and LNG sector as the practice has come under fire for its environmental impact.